semanticdata/forgetful-notes/content/Definitions/Markdown.md

 title: Markdown
 compartir: true
 ---
-Markdown is a lightweight [[Markup Language|Markup Language]] that you can use to add formatting elements to plaintext text documents.
+Markdown is a lightweight [[Markup Language]] that you can use to add formatting elements to plaintext text documents.
 Created by [John Gruber](https://daringfireball.net/projects/markdown/) in 2004, Markdown is now one of the world's most popular markup languages.

 > [!Note]
 > This website's content is exclusively written in Markdown.